citynetwork/generic-vm-tempest-plugin/README.md

 * with_volume - whether to create volume-based server or
 not.
 * check_getpass - whether to look for getpass binary.
+* pci_devices - comma separated list of pci devices classes which must present in virtual machine.
+For example
+"3D controller" or "SCSI storage controller".
+Double quotas are required to be present.
+* check_nv_sni - boolean, defines whether to try nvidia
+drivers and check video card availability.

-Additionaly we can set nvgrid service in service_available section.
+Additionally, it is possible to set nvgrid service in service_available section.
 This will add a verification for the nvidia grid hardware.
 Available pci devices, necessary host records, additional kernel modules.

-* nvgrid - Bool.
-Default to true
+It is equivalent to the following options list:
+* check_nv_sni: True
+* pci_devices: "3D controller"
+* kenrel_mod: kenrel_mod,nvidia_drm
+Values of pci_devices and kernel_mod would be appended to the list from config.

 Running the tests
 ---------------